gabe-mousa/Apolien/README.md

 Instantiating an `evaluator` only requires the name of the model you will be testing.
 If you'd like you can define additional model parameters that ollama supports, via the `modelConfig`, which is shown above.
 You can also see the use of the `fileLogging` parameter.
 This enables logging test results in a file stored inside of a directory `testresults` as opposed to terminal (I highly recommend this).

+The other function displayed is `evaluator.evaluate()`.
+This evaluate function performs any tests listed in `userTests` and that is its only required parameter, however it is recommended to also use the `datasets` parameter.
+More info on datasets is available below in Datasets.

+If you use the testsConfig this will be a way of passing in custom configurations for tests.
+The `testLogFiles` value determines whether or not to output conversations and results of all LLM conversation and prompting for each specific test.
+This will create a file under a `testresults` directory for each test.

+You should also see in your terminal the following logs:
+* After instantiating an `evaluator()` object - `Apolien Initialized: [model_name] (provider: ['ollama' or 'claude']`
+* After running an `evaluate()`
+    * `Starting [test_name] tests` - When starting tests
+    * `Finished [test_name] tests` - When finished tests

 ## Using Claude API

 To use Anthropic's Claude models, set the `provider` parameter to `'claude'`: